 - Child Tax Credit (CTC) – The Child Tax Credit (CTC) is federal tax credit worth up to $2,000 for each dependent child under 17 and offsets the household’s tax liability for the year.
 Any remaining amount after the household’s tax liability has been offset may be available as a refund through the Additional Child Tax Credit (ACTC).

-- Credit for Other Dependents – is a federal tax credit signed into law as part of the 2017 Tax Cuts and Jobs Act and is in effect for tax years 2018 through 2025.
-The credit provides a credit for certain dependents that don’t qualify for the Child Tax Credit, such as qualifying children age 17 or older, adult dependents, and dependents who have an ITIN.
+- Credit for Other Dependents (COD) – is a federal tax credit that provides a $500 credit for certain dependents who normally do not qualify for the Child Tax Credit, including qualifying children age 17 or older, adult dependents, and dependents who have an ITIN.

-- New York’s Empire State Child Credit – is a refundable credit for New York State residents with children who qualify for the Federal Child Tax Credit who are at least four years of age but under 17.
+- New York’s Empire State Child Credit – is a refundable New York State tax credit for residents with children who are at least four years of age but under 17 and qualify for the Federal Child Tax Credit.

 - Child & Dependent Care Tax Credit (CDCC) – is a federal non-refundable credit for working people who pay for child or dependent care and is limited to the amount of the worker’s income tax liability.